Animal symbolicum

-Animal symbolicum ("symbol-making" or "symbolizing animal") is a definition for humans proposed by the German neo-Kantian philosopher Ernst Cassirer.
+Animal symbolicum ('symbol-making animal' or 'symbolizing animal') is a definition for humans proposed by the German neo-Kantian philosopher Ernst Cassirer.

 The tradition since Aristotle has defined a human being as animal rationale (a rational animal).
 However, Cassirer claimed that man's outstanding characteristic is not in his metaphysical or physical nature, but rather in his work.
 Humanity cannot be known directly, but has to be known through the analysis of the symbolic universe that man has created historically.
 Thus man should be defined as animal symbolicum (a symbol-making or symbolizing animal).